picotrading/config-encoder-macros/README.md

 want to pass a Boolean variable in Ansible, you have to actually quote it (e.g.
 `var1: "{{ my_boolean_var }}"`).
 Once the variable is quoted, it's not a Boolean
 variable any more.
-If you want to use Boolean as a string in your final configuration file, try to use value with a space (e.g. `' true'`).
+If you want to use Boolean as a string in your final configuration file, try to use the value with a space (e.g. `' true'`).

 ### XML macro